Rarity of extremal edges in random surfaces and other theoretical applications of cluster algorithms: Cluster algorithms and reflection transformations

 This follows from \eqref{eq:random_surface_omega_probability} by noting that if $U$ is monotone and $\varphi_v\ge m\ge \varphi_w$ then $\varphi_v - \varphi_w \ge |2m-\varphi_v-\varphi_w|$ whence $U(\varphi_v - \varphi_w) \ge U(2m - \varphi_v - \varphi_w)$.

 Extensions of the above ideas to integer-valued random surfaces (when a measure on $\varphi:S\to\mathbb{Z}$ is defined analogously) follow in a similar manner, with the reflection height $m$ restricted to $\mathbb{Z}\cup(\mathbb{Z}+\frac{1}{2})$.
-The reflection principle for simple random walk (see \eqref{eq:reflection_principle}) can be seen as a reflection transformation of an integer-valued random surface on a one-dimensional graph.
+The reflection principle for simple random walk (see \eqref{eq:reflection_principle}) can be seen as a reflection transformation of an integer-valued random surface on a one-dimensional graph (see also the discussion of reflection transformations for Markov chains below).
 Markov chain algorithms for simulating random surfaces based on the above ideas were developed by Evertz, Hasenbusch, Lana, Marcu, Pinn and Solomon \cite{evertz1991stochastic, hasenbusch1992cluster}.

 We are not aware of a simple expression for the marginal distribution of $\omega$.

 {\bf Spin $O(n)$ model:} The spin $O(n)$ measure $\mu_{U,G,n,V_0}$ defined in \eqref{eq:spin_O_n_measure_boundary_conditions}, having integer $n\ge 1$, potential $U$ and normalized to equal $e_1=(1,0,\ldots,0)$ on $V_0$, fits the framework \eqref{eq:measure_for_reflections} by taking $S = \mathbb{S}^{n-1}\subseteq\mathbb{R}^n$ (with the sigma algebra inherited from $\mathbb{R}^n$), $d\lambda_v = d\varphi_v$ for $v\in V\setminus V_0$, $\lambda_v = \delta_{e_1}$ for $v\in V_0$ and $h_{\{v,w\}}(a,b) = \exp(-U(\langle a,b\rangle))$ for all $\{v,w\}\in E$.